 Housing Loan Options

-Fortunately, if you are looking for a housing loan, there could be an option for you.
+Fortunately, if you are looking for government housing loan programs, there could be an option for you.

 - FHA Loans: Federal Housing Administration loans have been helping Americans buy homes since 1934.
 They are easy to qualify for, allow for down payments as low as 3.5%, and won’t gouge buyers during the closing.